 It will help with what I’m going to say if we first establish what “confess” means.
 The word “confess” in 1 John 1:9 comes from the Greek word homologeō.
 It literally translates as, “to say the same thing as someone else.”
 It means “to agree,” “to concede,” “to not deny,” “to admit (what one is accused of).”
 For example, it is the word translated “confess” in Romans 10:9: “That if you will confess with your mouth that Jesus is Lord, and believe in your heart that God raised him from the dead, you will be saved.”
 Confess with your mouth that Jesus is Lord means that you agree with the proposition, “Jesus is Lord.”

 Jesus’ sacrifice was once for all time.
 We receive the forgiveness He procured on the Cross when we confess our belief that His sacrifice paid the penalty for our sins, that He is our Savior.
 The confession that Jesus is our Savior logically includes the confession that we are sinners in need of a Savior.
 Since Christ’s sacrifice a. forgives our sins that are past (Romans 3:25), and b. places us under the New Covenant under which there is no condemnation (Romans 8:1), there is never a need to do more.
-To believe that, even after we have put our trust in Jesus, we will continue to be under obligation to confess our sins to God for Him to forgive them (whether judicially or parentally) is a common error based on a serious misunderstanding of Scripture.
+To believe that, even after we have put our trust in Jesus, we will continue to have sins that we must confess to God in order for Him to forgive them (whether judicially or parentally) is a common error based on a serious misunderstanding of Scripture.

 The Heresy John Was Addressing